Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - Familiarity with JSON semi-structured data

 ### What You’ll Learn
-- How to perform analytical queries on data in Snowflake, including joins between tables.
-- How to create a declarative data pipeline using Dynamic tables
+- How to create a declarative data pipeline DAG using Dynamic tables
 - How to pause and resume the data pipeline
-- How to monitor Dynamic table continous data pipeline
+- How to monitor Dynamic tables for continous data pipeline
 - How to automate the data validation process using Dynamic tables
-- How to setup alerts
+- How to setup data quality check alerts

 ### What You’ll Need
 - A [Snowflake](https://trial.snowflake.com) Account